rcammack/rcammack.github.io/projects/project-2.md

   <img class="ui image" src="../images/game1.png">
 </div>

-### My experience-
-My role was primarily as a tester and debugger of our program while also providing conceptual ideas about the structure of our tamagotchi game.
+My role for this project was primarily as a debugger of our program while also providing conceptual ideas about the structure of our tamagotchi game.
 In addition, I provided the code for the guessing game mini-game.
 Through this project, I was able to practice the object-oriented programming skills I developed that semester.

 Source: <a href="https://github.com/kekupua/WDK-Homework/tree/master/Final%20Project"><i class="large github icon"></i>WDK-Homework/Final_Project</a>